650 SF Second-Story Addition in San Jose

 Addition Design

-Rear addition, second story, or garage conversion?
+Rear addition, second story, side addition, or interior expansion?
 Our architects and engineers help you evaluate options, constraints, and costs before drawings begin.

 Architectural and structural plans for extending your home into the backyard, adding new living space while meeting zoning and setback requirements.